jina-ai/jina/docs/chapters/io/index.md

 In this example, `PIL.Image.open` takes either the filename or file object as argument.
 We convert `buffer` to a file object here using `io.BytesIO`.

-Alternatively, if your input function is sending the file name only, e.g.
+Alternatively, if your input function is only sending the file name, like:

 ```python
 def input_fn():